Thomas-Ressel-92/deployer/Docs/Client_setup/Windows_Server_host_setup.md

 ## 1. Install OpenSSH

+### Built-in SSH on Windows Server 2019 and Windows 10

-**NOTE:** on Windows Server 2019 and later OpenSSH is supposed to be built in.
-Try the [official tutorial](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) from Microsoft.
+On Windows Server 2019 and later OpenSSH is supposed to be built in: see the [official tutorial](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) from Microsoft.

+### Manual installation on other Windows versions

 1. Download [OpenSSH from GitHub](https://github.com/PowerShell/Win32-OpenSSH/releases).
 Choose latest 64bit version in most cases.
 2. Extract archive to `C:\Program Files`.